 Sometimes you want to reclaim something from your past, without a real degree of certainty as to why.
 Such is the case with the featured relic from 1990.
 I had one when I was a kid, but it's been lost to the ages.
-I obtained this watch on eBay for the princely sum of $12.04, including shipping.
+I obtained this Dick Tracy watch on eBay for the princely sum of $12.04, including shipping.
 I thought it would be cool to revive "the 1990s does the 1930s" look.
 I intend on opening this blister pack, which has been sealed since the first Bush was in office.
 Destroying a time capsule is uncharacteristic of me, considering I have a room full of boxed Transformers.
 But there's not exactly a scarcity of unopened Dick Tracy watches, so an angry call from the Smithsonian is unlikely.

 I took photos of this sealed watch immediately after receiving it.
 Unfortunately, after I opened the packaging up to take additional pictures, I found the camera's SD card had become corrupted.
 I then contacted the eBay seller, hoping she might send me the auction's photos for use in the article.
-Immediately afterwards, I figured out how to bypass eBay's zoom feature, and save the pictures.
+Right afterwards, I figured out how to bypass eBay's zoom feature, and save the pictures.
 It was so easy, I felt really dumb.
 So, thanks to eBay seller "number245" for rescuing me with the first image, and my wife for additional photography.
 I feel like I'm giving an acceptance speech.

 Back in '90, I was a nine year-old fanatic for Dick Tracy.
 I wouldn't see the movie until many years later, but I never missed the syndicated '60s cartoon (which aired really early in the morning here), and the Playmates Toys blitzkrieg left no child without yellow fever.
 The Dick Tracy franchise actually had me wanting to become a detective.
 Knowing this, my mom took me to the local police station, and I got a crash course in basic stuff like fingerprinting.
 These days, a kid could probably pick up more info on an episode of CSI, but the experience was a big deal at the time.